 - Learn about Bulgarian Revival Period, while enjoying the frescoes of Rila Monastery

 Pick-up: 7:00 from la Cathedrale Restaurant (back side of Al. Nevski Cathedral).
 Hotel Pickup: Optional

-The tour is offered on per person basis every Monday (until the 30th of September), Friday (until the 15th of October) and Sunday (until the 31st of October).
+The tour is offered on per person basis every Friday and Sunday from mid-June till the end of September.

 An intensive hiking & sightseeing programme, which shows you the best of nature and culture merits of the Rila Mountains: Rila Monastery (UNESCO) and the Cirque of The Seven Rila Lakes.
 The program doesn’t allow much free time on either site but it is quite enough to explore both places.

 The tour begins with an early transfer to the Rila, followed by a brief cable car ride to the Seven Rila Lakes Cirque.
 The glacier lakes are at between 2100 and 2500m/6800 and 8200ft above sea level, with a name fitting their shapes, like Babreka (the Kidney), Okoto (the Eye), and Salzata (the Teardrop).
 As we need to follow strict time schedule depending on your fitness we can either walk the whole trek around all lakes or make the stroll shorter and skip some of them (normally the two highest ones).
 After the hiking around one of the Rila’s most remarkable and beautiful parts, we are transferred to the Rila Monastery: the largest and most significant Bulgarian Orthodox Church establishment.
 The 20m/70ft high walls shelter impressive cloisters, a church, and a chapel with unique murals and museum collections.

 1 pers: 159 Euro; 2 pers: 97 Euro pp; 3 pers: 74 Euro pp; 4-7 pers: 66 Euro pp;